clgtIO/autobundle/autobundle-bundles/crawlo_graphql/1.0.28/README.md

-This packaged is the bundle generated from @crawlo/graphql
+This package is the bundle generated from @crawlo/graphql